CRICKETS PROVIDE GREAT NUTRITION

 The star ingredient in Jiminy’s products is insect protein.
 We started with crickets (roasted and ground with nothing else added) and have recently added recipes with grubs.

 Insect protein is truly a superfood!
-This protein itself (without additives) meets or exceeding AAFCO requirements for dogs in so many areas – not bad for one of the smallest animal protein sources out there!
+This protein itself (without additives) meets or exceeds AAFCO requirements for dogs in so many areas – not bad for one of the smallest animal protein sources out there!

 It is also digestible!
 The insect proteins we work with score above 80 in digestibility studies with dogs – that qualifies these proteins as “high-quality protein” for the dogs.